Thomas Colcombet

 Thomas Colcombet (born March 6, 1975) is a French theoretical computer scientist known for settling major open problems on tree walking automata jointly with Mikołaj Bojańczyk.
 Colcombet is currently a CNRS Research Director at Paris Diderot University.

 Biography

 Colcombet earned his undergraduate degree from École normale supérieure de Lyon (2000) and his doctorate from University of Rennes 1 (2004).
 Since 2004, he is a CNRS researcher, and a Research Director since 2016.
 He received the CNRS Bronze Medal in 2010.

 Besides his work on tree walking automata, Colcombet contributed to ω-automata, particularly to state complexity of Büchi automata, and to various topics in logic in computer science.

+He was involved in the development of the videogame Liquid War.